mithio/mithril-smart-contract/README.md

 ### Features
 - The max gaslimit when token transfer is **54500** which is extremely low even the first time address being used.
 - The Simplest SafeMath library.
 There are only 2 methods, `sub` and `add`.
-- Empty contructor.
+- Empty constructor.
 It's cannot be changed forever once initialized.